-Anne Holmok has led the women’s soccer program to the postseason in all ten of her years at the helm.
-The team has a 107-56-10 mark during her ten years.
+Anne Holmok has led the women’s soccer program to the postseason in all eleven of her years at the helm.
+The team has a 119-60-10 mark during her eleven years.

-The Lady Pioneers have qualified for four straight trips to the USCAA National Championships.
+During the 2017 season, the Pioneers won the inaugural ACAA Championships.
+They finished the season with a 12-4 overall record.
+This follows four straight trips to the USCAA National Championships.
 In 2013 the team advanced to the National Semifinals, in 2014 and 2015 the Lady Pioneers finished tied for 5th, and in 2016 they finished in the top eight.
-In the first four years of playing at the NCAA DIII level, 14 Lady Pioneers have earned USCAA All-American honors.
+During the four years the team played in the USCAA, 14 Lady Pioneers have earned All-American honors.

 Holmok coached at Alfred State from 1990 to 1992 before moving to coach at the high school level.
 At the high school level she has coached soccer at Scio Central School and track & field at both Scio and Alfred Almond Central School.
 During that time she was also active in coaching youth travel soccer teams in the Southern Tier.